SAP-samples/codejam-cap-llm/exercises/10-define-cap-doc-helper-service/README.md

 # Exercise 10 - Define the CAP documentation helper service

-With the embedding service, you learned how to expose AI capabilities from SAP generative AI Hub to the outside world.
+With the embedding service, you learned how to expose AI capabilities from Generative AI Hub to the outside world.
 Other applications can consume the service.
-You will create another service to expose further capabilities of SAP generative AI Hub via an OData API.
+You will create another service to expose further capabilities of Generative AI Hub via an OData API.
 This service retrieves a RAG response and executes a similarity search.

 Because you have created a service before, this exercise will be challenging because you will create the service by yourself.
 The solution is at the end of the exercise.